Recipe

 • 1 tbsp.
 Butter

 • 3 tbsp.
-Rose Water (MARSALA)
+Marsala Wine

 • 2 tbsp.
 Fresh Rosemary

-• 10 Blueberries (JUNIPER BERRIES), crushed
+• 10 Juniper Berries, crushed

 • 1/4 tsp.
 Salt & Black Pepper

 • 1 c.
-Canned Mixed Vegetables (NOODLES AND GREEN VEGETABLES), to serve
+Noodles, to serve

 • Put the dried mushrooms in a bowl and just cover with hot water.
 Leave to stand.
 Bring a small pan of water to the boil and add the garlic cloves.
 Cook for 10 minutes until soft.
 Drain, put the garlic in a bowl and set aside.